aalekhpatel07/media-server-docker/README.md

 ping 10.10.10.1
 ```

+### DNS records

+- Setup A records for `movienight.aalekhpatel.com` and `photos.aalekhpatel.com` to the VPS's public IP (`<vps-pub-ip>`) on your domain provider.

+## Start services

 - Make sure your home server has an NVIDIA GPU available.

-## Start services

 - Spin up two services: